Getting More Involved

 North Pacific Yearly Meeting (NPYM)

 University Friends Meeting is part of Pacific Northwest Quarterly Meeting (PNQM), which includes Friends Meetings in Washington and Northern Idaho.
-The Quarterly Meeting gathers twice a year, in the spring and autumn.
+The Quarterly Meeting gathers for retreats and sharing twice a year, in the spring and autumn.

 Pacific Northwest Quarterly Meeting, along with Montana Quarterly Meeting and Willamette Quarterly Meeting (Oregon), make up North Pacific Yearly Meeting.
-NPYM is not affiliated with any national organization of yearly meetings.
+NPYM is an independent Quaker denomination, not affiliated with any national organization of yearly meetings.
 NPYM meets once a year, usually in July, for fellowship and business.

 For more information about NPYM or the Monthly Meetings and Quarterly Meetings which are part of NPYM visit their website at North Pacific Yearly Meeting.